 Completion of the following courses normally fulfills the first half of bachelor's degree requirements in English.
 Course selections should be tailored to match requirements of the intended transfer institutions.
+This degree fulfills requirements for an English B.A. in Coeur d'Alene offered by the University of Idaho.

 Area of Study Credits

-Arts and Humanities (2 disciplines) 0
+Arts and Humanities (2 disciplines) 1 0

 Communication 3

 English Composition 6

 Laboratory Science 8

 Mathematics 3-5

 Physical Education Activity and Dance 2

 Social Science (2 disciplines) 6

-Social Science and Arts and Humanities 0
+Social Science and Arts and Humanities 1 0

 Course No. Title Credits

-ENGL-175 Introduction to Literature 3
+ENGL-210 Literary Analysis 3

-HUMS-101 Introduction to the Humanities 3
+ENGL-271 Introduction to Shakespeare 3